nicolas-gi/My_Web/README.md

 $ umount -R /mnt
 $ reboot
 ```
 ## (no need to poweroff because Linux will boot using first what's given to him and not the ISO).

-## Remove ISO(after checking it work properly) & reboot select arch linux
+Remove ISO(after checking it work properly) & reboot select arch linux.